Natural Forest Management

 In “scientific” forestry, the concept of sustainability developed mainly in the context of ensuring sustainable timber production and meeting economic objectives.
-In recent decades, however, the scope of SFM has broadened to equally cover social, cultural and environmental forest values.
+In recent decades, however, the scope of SFM has broadened to cover social, cultural and environmental forest values equally.
 This has also widened the contexts in which SFM can be applied to all kinds of natural, modified and planted forests, which may be managed for different objectives.
 At the same time, the complexity of implementing SFM has increased due to the multiple objectives and the difficulty of valuing and obtaining remuneration for many of the social, cultural and environmental benefits of forests (collectively referred to as forest ecosystem services).

 In countries where good forest governance is in place, societies can define the national goals of SFM in forest policies and programmes using democratic and participatory processes.
-The achievement of such national goals should not put at risk the economic, social, cultural and environmental requirements of forest management.
+The achievement of such national goals should not put the economic, social, cultural and environmental requirements of forest management at risk.
 As societal values and national goals for socioeconomic development and environmental conservation change over time, so too will the goals of SFM.

 Like any other human activity related to natural resources, forest management is a continual process of improvement.
 New information is considered when revisiting the objectives and approaches of SFM as part of adaptive management.
 SFM is always responsive and adaptable to changing knowledge and needs.

 The maintenance and enhancement of forest values in perpetuity does not mean that forests remain in a static state.
 Forests will always be subjected to natural and/or human-induced disturbances, and SFM must therefore be perceived as a dynamic process.
 The key to SFM is to maintain the resilience of the forest to withstand perturbations while ensuring its capacity to adapt to longer-term environmental change.